tssdavey/k8s-security/blog.md

 "Everything fails, all the time"
-And as security professionals we need to plan for stuff to go wrong.
-That's why implement layers of defence - or defense in depth.
+As security professionals we need to plan for stuff to go wrong.

-There is no silver bullet for kubernetes, but it's a well designed system, and is designed with this in mind.
+We cannot follow a set of steps and then be certain that our systems are secure, instead we have to adhere to principles in every facet of our work - in partcular for this blog - defence in depth, and least privilege.

+Kubernetes was designed knowing this, and provides a user with the capability to implement these principles at various stages.
+This blog provides an outline of 20 different ways that kuberenets provides

 In general terms there are two ways that malicious actors can get into your clusters.
 * The front door, getting access to the kube-api